-In accordance with Rule 4.1 (3) of the External Audit Chapter of the PRA Rulebook for Solvency II firms we are also required to consider whether the Other Information is materially inconsistent with our knowledge obtained in the audit of the National Farmers Union Mutual Insurance Society statutory financial statements.
+In accordance with Rule 4.1 (3) of the External Audit Chapter of the PRA Rulebook for Solvency II firms we are also required to consider whether the Other Information is materially inconsistent with our knowledge obtained in the audit of The National Farmers Union Mutual Insurance Society Limited and Avon Insurance plc statutory financial statements.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.